 Empire State Building

-The construction phase was completed after-hours to minimize disruption.
-To compliment the lobby’s marble-clad walls and a fully-revised lighting system, EverGreene artisans designed and created faux marble printed panels to cover the partition walls during construction.
-Notably, the space remained occupied during installation.
+Notably, the space remained occupied during installation, and the construction phase was completed after-hours to minimize disruption.
+To complement the landmarked lobby’s marble-clad walls and a fully-revised lighting system, EverGreene artisans designed and created faux-marble-printed panels to cover the partition walls during construction.